top of page

 Liam Barnes and friends (Traditional Nordic folk dance tunes/songs)

-Scandinavian of the Year (Winner Announced)
+Scandinavian of the Year Award (Winner Announced)

 Pickled Herring Eating Contest (sponsored by Broder Söder)